 The radio modem chipset is a key component of 5G devices and access points that connect the next-generation network.
-Our chipset solutions span the network stack, including design and simulation tools, physical layer measurement, high-speed digital standards testing, channel emulation, network emulation, user equipment (UE) emulation, and over-the-air (OTA) testing.
+Our 5G chip solutions span the network stack, including design and simulation tools, physical layer measurement, high-speed digital standards testing, channel emulation, network emulation, user equipment (UE) emulation, and over-the-air (OTA) testing.

 Design and Automation Software

 Our electronic design automation (EDA) software products span the application space including high-speed digital, mixed-signal, RF, microwave, and millimeter-wave analog design.
 Perform electrical, electromagnetic, and thermal simulations of your most complex circuits in a software ecosystem that enables easy test and measurement design and performance verification.
-Reduce the risk of chip spins and board turns.
+Reduce the risk of 5G chip spins and board turns.

 Precision High-Speed Digital Interfaces